JaidevSK/Landslide-Susceptibility-Mapping-using-Machine-Learning-MATLAB-Excellence-in-Innovation-Project/README.md

 - The first step in using this code is to provide the links to the raster files of the data at respective locations in the first section.
 - The second step is to use the image segmentation application and draw the region of interest.
 Then save that as *segmentImage* function.
 - Setup the training parameters and run the code.
-- For the youtube video, click this link.
+- For the youtube video, [click this link](https://youtu.be/fkEds4x_Jz8) or type this URL https://youtu.be/fkEds4x_Jz8.
 ## Novelty of this Method Implementation
 - This method enables the user to use **only MATLAB** to generate the landslide susceptibility maps from the raster files of the distribution of the parameters under consideration.
 - This method is user friendly and the user can use the same code for many different locations by just changing the links to files in the first page.